jaclu/tmux-jump/README.md

 [![Build Status](https://travis-ci.org/schasse/tmux-jump.svg?branch=master)](https://travis-ci.org/schasse/tmux-jump)

+## Changes in this Fork

+### Dependency

+Minimum tmux version is now listed as 2.4 instead of 3.1, after being able to test compatability in various tmux versions

+### Uses a bind note if tmux >= 3.1

+If the used tmux supports it, a -N note is used when binding the trigger.
+This makes this key bind be listed when listing or searching for keys with notes, such as `<prefix>-?`

+### Multiple tmux versions usage

+Instead of using the command `tmux` directly `$TMUX_BIN` is used, to allow running an inner tmux server with a different version of tmux.
+A necessity when experimenting with backwards compatability of plugins etc.

+If TMUX_BIN is not defined it will be set to `tmux` so this should be usable also when the TMUX_BIN env variable is not defined.

+## The rest of this README is unchanged

 A fast way to jump wherever you want in your terminal without using the mouse.
 A plugin similar to [vimium](https://vimium.github.io/) and [easymotion](https://github.com/easymotion/vim-easymotion) but for tmux. tmux-jump is written in ruby and can easily be installed via tpm.

 ![tmux-jump-demo](https://user-images.githubusercontent.com/3882305/74186577-2f6aad80-4c4b-11ea-8054-91c54e3dd2af.gif)